madprogrammer/adm-erlang/README.md

 [![Build Status](https://api.travis-ci.org/madprogrammer/adm-erlang.png)](https://travis-ci.org/madprogrammer/adm-erlang)

 This software provides an Erlang client for [`AMAZON DEVICE MESSAGING`](https://developer.amazon.com/public/apis/engage/device-messaging "Amazon Device Messaging").

 This software is based on [gcm-erlang](https://github.com/pdincau/gcm-erlang) by Paolo D'Incau.

+## WARNING: This library is currently in alpha, operation is not guaranteed.

 ### What can you already do with adm-erlang: